 Offer letters must be compliant with labor laws in Brazil, because not only do they set the tone for the employee/employer relationship, but they also make conditions of employment clear to the new employee.
 Missing any crucial information could put you at risk of costly legal disputes and penalties.

-Before you send your first offer letter, read through our checklist and template for everything you need for a legally compliant offer letter for a full-time employee in Brazil.
+Before you send your first offer letter, read through our checklist for everything you need for a legally compliant offer letter for a full-time employee in Brazil.

 Brazil job offer letter checklist